ehrpg/qstar/docs/character/races.md

     decrease [Charisma](/character#charisma-ch) and add a roleplaying Circumstance in that they are shunned by the public.

+    Subtypes share all other characteristics of the base race.

 ## Available races

 Below is a list of possible races, provided by the Q* RPG system.